Cost of Standard Grade Cabinet Doors at Cutting Edge

 Additional Options - Hinge Drilling and Finishing

 If you are looking for ‘just the raw doors’, you will get the base price available.
 There are additional options you can choose.
-You can request that your doors be pre-drilled for Blum hinges, which would add about $2 per door.
+You can request that your doors be pre-drilled for Blum hinges, which adds about $2 per door.

-You can also choose to have your doors finished.
-Depending on the finish type you select, the price will increase.
+You can also choose to have your doors finished, but adding finishing increases the price.
 Again, as the complexity of the finish you choose increases, the price increases accordingly.

 Adding a clear lacquer finish will increase the price by at least $13.00 per square foot.
 Choosing a custom finish, like a painted and glazed finish, will increase the price by at least $38.00 per square foot.